Limited Purpose FSA: Everything You Need to Know

 If an employee ceases to be employed for the employer or becomes ineligible for the FSA plan, the pre-tax contributions and participation in the plan will automatically cease, as well.
 Any costs for health care that the employee incurs after the plan’s end will not be reimbursable expenses.

 If you need help setting up a limited purpose FSA, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.